 The Crime Scene Investigator frequently operates in extremely harsh conditions and is often exposed to very gruesome crime scenes.
 At times, the work is quite strenuous

 and the successful CSI must be both mentally and physically capable of overcoming the stress that is routine part of the profession.

 CRIME SCENE INVESTIGATIONS - MIAMI

 The Miami Police Department’s Crime Scene Investigations (CSI) Unit is comprised entirely of civilian employees.
-The unit has 23 Crime Scene Investigators, 4 Shift Supervisors, 1 Unit Supervisor.
-Crime Scene Investigators possess a wealth of knowledge and experience.
-These professionals are well-trained and versed in crime scene investigations.
-The CSIs
+The unit has 25 Crime Scene Investigators, 4 Shift Supervisors, 1 Photo Lab Supervisor,

 specialized equipment to examine and process evidence in the field.

-The Miami Police Department’s CID Unit also has a Technical Services Unit.
-That unit includes the Latent Print Detail, the Photo Lab Detail, and the Employee Identification Detail.
+The Miami Police Department’s CSI Unit also has a Technical Services Unit.
+This unit includes the Latent Print Detail, the Photo Lab Detail, and the Employee Identification Detail.